 - Exhibition venues inclcude: The Glass Factory, Jönköpings läns museum, KAIM in Mariannelund, Kalmar konstmuseum, Kultivator, Kultivera, Polar Center, Utvandrarnas hus, Italienska Palatset, Rävamåla residency, Vandalorum, Växjö konsthall, Österängens konsthall.

-Forthcoming publication 2020, Linnaeus University Press / Arvinius + Orfeus publishing
+Publication 2020, Linnaeus University Press / Arvinius + Orfeus publishing.

 VR Pavilion, Venice, Italy 2019